-In her thesis, she describes an organisation that is very protective of sport being democratic and based on the good values of sport.
-At the same time, the culture is strongly marked by power struggles between the different elements.
+In her thesis, she describes an sport organisation that is very concerned about being democratic and based on the good values of sport.
+However, the culture is strongly marked by power struggles between the different elements.

-Therefore, they themselves are helping to establish a power structure that best suits a male leader.
+They are therefore themselves are helping to maintain a power structure that best suits a male leader.
 Or reproducing an orthodox masculine way of being, as Sogn writes in her thesis.

 These are precisely some of the points that Sogn wants to convey in her thesis.
-She hopes that sport will gain even more knowledge about the barriers that still exist for women, and also for more gender equality-oriented men, who want to get to the top in sport.
+She hopes that the sport orginasations will gain even more knowledge about the barriers that still exist for women, but also for more gender equality-oriented men, who want to get to the top in sport orginasations.

-“Sport has been interested in my perspective and willing to listen.
+“Sport organisations has been interested in my perspective and are willing to listen.
 The hope is that what I have found out can also have an impact in the future," says Sogn.

 - Become more aware of sport’s own ways, practices and priorities.
-Everyone contributed to this system continuing.
-The kind wife who acts as the ground crew also supports the commitment and let her husband travel 250 days a year.
+Everyone has contributed to this system being able to continue.
+The kind wife who acts as the ground crew also supports the commitment and allows her husband to travel 250 days a year.
 Or the leader who always makes himself available and answers the phone at all times.

 - What kind of top officials do we recruit?
-Are they leaders who are ready to live the values of the sport or are they more taken up with other values?
+Are they leaders who are ready to live out the values of the sport orginasations or are they more preoccupied with other values?

-- The way sport is organised and built up.
+- The way sport is organised and structured.
 Having so many different interests gathered under the same umbrella creates many conflicts.
 This makes the working day of a top official very demanding and at times even full of conflict.

 - How the many meetings are organised.
-Sport has a culture of having many meetings, right across organisational levels.
+The sport orgisations has a culture of having many meetings, right across organisational levels.
 Can these be organised differently and become more digital, for example?
-It would help a lot for the leader of a local association in Troms to be able to attend digitally, instead of spending two or three days traveling to Oslo.
+It would be helpful to the leader of a local association in Troms to be able to attend digitally, instead of spending two or three days traveling to Oslo.